-Born in Grenoble, France, from Russian descent through his father and Polish through his mother, Emmanuel Krivine began his career as a violinist at a young age.
-Awarded the Premier Prix of the Paris Conservatoire at the age of 16, he then became a scholar at the Chapelle Musicale Reine Elisabeth in Belgium and studied with Henryk Szeryng and Yehudi Menuhin, winning many prestigious awards.
+Emmanuel Krivine was born in Grenoble, from Russian descent through his father and Polish through his mother, and began his career as a violinist.
+He was awarded the Premier Prix of the Paris Conservatoire at the age of 16 and became a scholar at the Chapelle Musicale Reine Elisabeth in Belgium, studying with Henryk Szeryng and Yehudi Menuhin, and winning many prestigious awards.
 After a decisive meeting with Karl Böhm in 1965, he increasingly devoted himself to conducting.
 He was Principal Guest Conductor of the Orchestre Philharmonique de Radio France from 1976 until 1983, and then became Music Director of the Orchestre National de Lyon from 1987 until 2000.
-He also served as Music Director of the Orchestre Français des Jeunes for eleven years between 1984 and 2004, and more recently as Principal Guest Conductor of the Barcelona Symphony Orchestra.
+He also served as Music Director of the Orchestre Français des Jeunes for eleven years between 1984 and 2004, as Music Director of the Orchestre Philharmonique du Luxembourg from 2006 to 2014 and more recently as Principal Guest Conductor of the Barcelona Symphony Orchestra.